ymanshur/simplebank/README.md

 **Key responsibilities:**

-- Create and manage bank accounts, which are composed of owner’s name, balance, and currency.
+- Create and manage bank accounts, which are composed of the owner’s name, balance, and currency.
-- Record all balance changes to each of the account.
+- Record all balance changes to each of the accounts.
 So every time some money is added to or subtracted from the account, an account entry record will be created.
 - Perform a money transfer between 2 accounts.
-This should happen within a transaction, so that either both account's balance are updated successfully or none of them are.
+This should happen within a transaction, so that either both accounts' balances are updated successfully or none of them are.
 - Handle user registration, authentication, and email verification

 TODO features including:

-1. Top-up a balance account through a payment gateway such as Midtrans.
+1. Top up a balance account through a payment gateway such as Midtrans.
-2. Release the balance from an account in booking-action schema.
+2. Release the balance from an account in the booking-action schema.

 ## Architecture Overview